cocos-creator/docs-3d-deprecated/en/scripting/modules/index.md

 ### Build-time constants

-Editor module `cc.env` exposes some **constants** that are came from building environment.
+Editor module `'cce.env'` exposes some **constants** that are came from building environment.
 These constants may present execution environment, debugging level, platform identification and so on.
-Unlike other editor modules, `cc.env` is visible from non-editor environments.
+Unlike other editor modules, `'cce.env'` is visible from non-editor environments.

 Since these constants are declared with `const` qualifier, it's very friendly to code optimization.